top of page

 • Discussions of past psychedelic use are treated as confidential clinical information and are not reportable unless there is an imminent risk of harm to self or others.

 My role is to help you integrate insights, regulate emotions, and reconnect with safety and meaning in daily life.
+I do not direct experiences, seek specific outcomes, or interpret your experience for you, nor do I attempt to shape how your process “should” unfold.

-What Is Psychedelic Integration Therapy?
+What Is Psychedelic Integration Therapy—and What It Is Not

 Integration is where the real work begins.